-"I miss out on life's little moments," said the woman on the commercial, before the announcer launched into the long list of potential side effects.
+"I miss out on life's little moments," said the woman on the commercial before the announcer launched into the long list of potential side effects.
 It caught my attention because I assumed it was an advertisement for a chronic migraine medication.
-As I continued listening, I was interested to learn this commercial was for a bipolar medication.
+As I continued listening, I was interested to learn this commercial was for a bipolar disorder medication.

 In my endless quest of trying to help others better understand life with chronic migraines, I have often employed my rudimentary understanding of bipolar disorder, as there are some basic similarities between the two conditions.
 Most especially related to the extreme highs and lows that can come with living with chronic migraines.

-When wellness emerges, all that tamped down optimism can spring forth, and with it, a sudden feeling of invincibility.
+When wellness emerges, all that tamped-down optimism can spring forth, and along with it, a sudden feeling of invincibility.
 There is a desperation to make up for lost time.
 Suddenly firing on all cylinders and wide awake, grand plans are laid, and promises are made to oneself and others.

 There is almost a manic buzz of excitement at the simple prospect of productivity.
 And because there is no guarantee of how long wellness will last, the idea of pace goes out the window, and life is lived a thousand miles a minute.

 So back we go, under the covers, into hibernation, quiet contemplation, or rather, lack of contemplation.
-Because with migraine, many times it is better not to think.
+Because with migraine, many times, it is better not to think.
 Mind-numbing activities are best to quiet the brain until the pain follows suit and finally quiets too.

 What a roller coaster: the wild swing between the high/exhilaration/adrenaline, brought on by the wondrous relief from severe, prolonged pain – and the low, bummed out, self-imposed quiet when the pain returns.

-WEBMD describes bipolar disorder as “a mental illness that brings severe high and low moods and changes in sleep, energy, thinking, and behavior.
+WebMD describes bipolar disorder as “a mental illness that brings severe high and low moods and changes in sleep, energy, thinking, and behavior.
 People who have bipolar disorder can have periods in which they feel overly happy and energized and other periods of feeling very sad, hopeless, and sluggish."

 My basic understanding of the disorder – that of manic energy and mood swings is but one piece of a multi-faceted puzzle for those living with a very different and life-altering challenge from chronic migraine.
 However, the above description illustrates that there are numerous similarities between the conditions.
-Migraines are neurological events that also impact sleep, energy, thinking and behavior.
+Migraines are neurological events that also impact sleep, energy, thinking, and behavior.

 Interestingly, bipolar disorder is one of the comorbid conditions that accompanies some people living with migraine.
 Conversely, several studies indicate an increased risk of migraine in patients with bipolar spectrum disorders.